moneroexamples/compile-monero-ubuntu/README.md

  ```

 ## Compilation
-Having the dependencies, we can download the current Monero version and compile it.
+Having the dependencies, we can download the current Monero version and compile it as follows:

 ```bash
 # download the latest bitmonero source code from github